meltyness/qkd-strap/README.md

 `qne experiment run exp --timeout=30`

+`qne experiment results exp --show`

+... or in your favorite editor:

 `vim exp/raw_output/LAST/results.yaml`

 Targeted results are returned in the dict as `secret_key`

 Detailed comments in `app_alice.py` describe the full procedure, and variable involved.

-See also `application.json` and `exp2/` .json files for details about how the application is being run, and the network it's being simulated on.
+See also `application.json` and `exp/` .json files for details about how the application is being run, and the network it's being simulated on.
 Details for how to modify this configuration are: [in the QNE-ADK docs](https://www.quantum-network.com/knowledge-base/qne-adk/)

 ### Debugging
 In order to facilitate a more in-depth understanding of the proceedings, ensure that you have NetQASM installed based on aforementioned instructions, and use: